knaw-huc/static-site-generator/README.md

 ## Site setup
-After the initial site setup,a folder is placed claas `content`.
+After the initial site setup, go to the folder `content`.
 This folder contains three subfolders: _data_, _images_ and _markdown_.
 You can ignore the _data_ folder.
 All the images are stored in the _images_ folder.
 The markdown files are stored in the folder _markdown_.

 ## Languages
 You can have multiple languages for your site.
 For each language add a folder in the _markdown_ folder named with a language code.
 For example: `en` for English, `nl`for Dutch.
 By default an `en` folder is created.

+## configuration
+In the root of the project is a file called 'ssg_config.json'.
+Here you edit some basic configuration like _site name_, _Default language_ and some colors.

 ## Site structure
 The structure or site tree of your site is filed in the naming of the markdown files.
 The first 5 characters of the filename set the structure.
 The first 2 digits set the top level.
 The two digits after the underscore set the second level pages.
 A top level page has 00 as a second level.
 The homepage always starts with 00_00.
 After the first five digets you enter a name of the flie.
 Here's an example: